Efficient and Physically-Consistent Modeling of Reconfigurable Electromagnetic Structures: Proofs

 Then, we utilize (i) the fact that we are interested in the case where the distance between the two REMSs approaches infinity, and (ii) the continuity assumption in the proposition, which implies that~$\phv{a}_\up{F}^{(1)}$ is a continuous function, to conclude that

 By comparing the right-hand side of~\eqref{eq:experiment_relationship_far_field_2_approx} with~\eqref{eq:plane_wave}, one can conclude that the electric field in the vicinity to the second REMS has the form of a plane wave traveling in the direction given by the unit vector~$\hat{\vect{d}}$.
-It follows from~\eqref{eq:plane_wave_scattering_as_spherical_waves} that, from the perspective of the second REMS, the electric field can be treated as the superposition of an incoming and an outgoing spherical wave of the form
+It follows from~\eqref{eq:plane_wave_scattering_as_spherical_waves} that, from the perspective of the second REMS, the electric field can be treated as the superposition of an incoming and an outgoing